Netflix Q1 Earnings: Wrongly Valued Like A Growth Stock (NASDAQ:NFLX)

 - Management still lacks a concrete plan for how it will monetize shared accounts without harming its subscriber base.

-- Netflix appears cheap compared to its five-year valuation.
+- The stock appears cheap compared to its five-year valuation.
 However, this comparison is flawed for several reasons, which is why the stock is still overvalued in my opinion.

 On April 19, 2022, Netflix’ (NASDAQ:NFLX) management shocked investors with a significant miss on the number of new subscribers added.
 Previously, the company guided to approximately 224.3 million global paid streaming memberships, whereas it only reported 221.6 million at the end of Q1 2022.
 The deviation is in part attributable to the suspension of the company’s service in Russia and winding-down of all Russian paid memberships (approximately 700,000).
-However, as Netflix CFO Spencer Neumann acknowledged, the company fell short of the 2 million subscribers it had previously announced, excluding the impact of the Russia-Ukraine conflict.
+However, as Netflix' CFO Spencer Neumann acknowledged, the company fell short of the 2 million subscribers it had previously announced, excluding the impact of the Russia-Ukraine conflict.
 I see this as a major sign of the slowdown in the company's business and increasing competition.
 I would go so far as to suggest that we are beginning to see evidence of the content streaming business becoming a commoditized industry.

 Netflix – Priced for (Slowing) Growth?